apexpl/apexpl.github.io/monoliths_done_right.md

 This article is geared towards folks who are currently debating whether or not to go the micro services route, and if you are having that debate, the answer more than likely is no.  When the time comes where a micro services architecture will be of benefit to your operation, it will be glaringly obvious without much of a debate.

 I know the current hype and trend is to go micro services, but I assure you just as the hype from NoSQL died down, so will the hype of micro services in the coming years.
 You can already search and read many stories about micro service failures, and you can expect those stories to appear more frequently over the coming years until the hype dies down.
 I write this article to urge caution with hopes you do not become one of those failures, because it could potentially cost you, big time.

+## About the Author

+Matt Dizak is a software entrepreneur with 19 years of high paced experience within the online software industry, and is the creator of Apex, an open source PHP based software platform at (https://apex-platform.org/).
+Please feel free to follow me on [Twitter](https://twitter.com/ApexPlatform), [Youtube](https://www.youtube.com/channel/UCa-gT-JbroF1EIbBB7nxHHg), or feel free to e-mail directly anytime at matt.dizak@gmail.com.